jhnbyrn/951-KLR-PAGES/dme_map_locations.md

-# The Motronic map read routine
+# The Motronic map locations

 In the [section on maps](dme_map_info.md) we examined Motronic map structure and how to make sense of their content.
 In this section we'll explore the map lookup process in more detail.